Electronic-Mango/openai-chatgpt-discord-bot/README.md

+## Bot permissions

+This bot requires **message content privileged gateway intent** to function correctly.
+This is required as bot responds to all messages in a given channel.

+You can enable this content for the whole bot in [Discord Developer Portal](https://discord.com/developers/applications) and specific bot settings.

+Currently bot won't even start without this privileged intent enabled.

 ## Configuration

 Configuration is done through a `.env` file.
 You can copy example file `.env.example` as `.env` and fill required parameters.